InfinityVM/InfinityVM/test/load-test/README.md

 The guest program supports different levels of computation intensity.
 You can specify the intensity by setting the `INTENSITY_LEVEL` environment variable in the CLI by running:

-`INTENSITY_LEVEL=light cargo run --bin load-test -- --scenarios LoadtestIntensityTest`
+`INTENSITY_LEVEL=light cargo run --bin load-test -- --scenarios LoadtestSubmitJob`

 - `light`: 10 hashes